 We no longer live in a 9-5 world; even when you’re off the clock, you still represent your employer.
 Social media can bring the worst out in people.
 This may lead to behaviors or activities that can inadvertently cause damage to the image of the company.
-The HM needs to know your values are aligned with the values of the company – even after hours.
+The interviewer needs to know your values are aligned with the values of the company – even after hours.

 Can I manage this person; will they take instruction, be aggressive, or try to take over?

-· Do they really understand the role and will the challenges overwhelm them?
+Do they really understand the role and will the challenges overwhelm them?

-· Can they get along with the team or will they cause a disruption?
+Can they get along with the team or will they cause a disruption?

-· Are they reliable in attendance and ability to perform job duties?
+Are they reliable in attendance and ability to perform job duties?

 While some reasons – like personal biases, incompetent interviewers, and deciding to hire from within the organization – may prevent you from being extended an offer, it’s not completely out of your control.
 According to a Career Builder survey, there are some common blunders that prevent a candidate from being hired, which can easily be avoided.

-Top detrimental blunders candidates make:
+Top interview mistakes candidates make:

-· 55% stated candidates are ‘Appearing disinterested’: Are you engaging in the conversation, not making eye contact, distracted?
+Appearing disinterested Are you engaging in the conversation, not making eye contact, distracted?

-· 50% stated candidates are ‘Talking negatively about current, previous employer’: If you have had a bad experience you have to consider if you had any part in that exchange.
+Talking negatively about your current or previous employer: If you are asked why are you leaving your current job and you have had a bad experience, consider if you had any part in what happened.
 What could you have done differently?
 Change your behaviors because you will bring the same experience to the next position.

-· 20% of candidates are ‘Providing too much personal information’: Don’t talk about health issues or why you can’t do something.
-If the job descriptions state you must lift a certain about of pounds, make sure you can do this task.
+Providing too much personal information: Don’t talk about health issues or why you can’t do something.
+If the job descriptions state you must be able to lift a certain weight, make sure you can do this task.